Stigma in Global Context-Mental Health Study (SGC-MHS)

 Bellagio Conference, Bellagio, Italy, October 15-19, 2007

-Since 2003, with funding from the Fogarty International Center, the National Institute of Mental Health, and the Office of Behavioral and Social Science Research, a team of researchers at Indiana University-Bloomington and the National Opinion Research Center (NORC) have been leading the "Stigma in Global Context - Mental Health Study" (SGC-MHS).
-This 15-country International study is the first theoretically based and methodologically coordinated attempt to understand the extent to which mental illness is understood and stigmatized across countries.
+With funding from the Fogarty International Center, the National Institute of Mental Health, and the Office of Behavioral and Social Science Research, a team of researchers at Indiana University-Bloomington and the National Opinion Research Center (NORC) led the "Stigma in Global Context - Mental Health Study" (SGC-MHS).
+This 17-country International study was the first theoretically based and methodologically coordinated attempt to understand the extent to which mental illness is understood and stigmatized across countries.

 In October 2007, the SGC-MHS research team met with other scientists, policymakers, and practitioners at the Bellagio Conference Center in Bellagio, Italy.
 The conference, funded by the Rockefellar Center, yielded collaborative and fruitful interactions resulting in ideas for innovative public health policy approaches and dissemination efforts.